Enjoying the National Trails whatever your ability

 The local authority should be able to advise on which stretches are barrier and step-free.
 You can find local authority contact details for the King Charles III England Coast Path in the South West on the Contact Us page.

-The Brean Down to Minehead team have produced a series of King Charles III England Coast Path Storywalks.
+The Brean Down to Minehead team have produced a series of Circular Walks with pocket guides and a series of King Charles III England Coast Path Storywalks that are accessed using the internet.

 Example of walk leaflet